LaurenceC/SMPLcalendar/README.md

-# Calendar Generator for OneNote
+# Universal Calendar Generator

-A standalone web application that generates beautiful calendar tables that can be copied and pasted into OneNote or Word.
+A standalone web application that generates beautiful calendar tables that can be copied and pasted into any application.
 The application features a clean, modern dark theme with soft white accents, making it easy to use in any lighting condition.

 ## Features

 - **Multiple Calendar Formats**
-  - HTML format for OneNote
+  - HTML format for rich text editors
   - Word format for Microsoft Word
   - Text format for plain text editors
   - Markdown format for markdown editors